 This summer Tyler is teaching Digital Audio, Music & Beat Production at DMA’s Stanford University location.
 “I enjoy the fact that this course shakes your brain to think of everything from producing music to writing lyrics.
 I think the campers are going to have a ball and come up with some really creative projects.”

-Imagine exploring cutting edge media technologies such as robotics, 3D modeling, animation, video production, game design, graphics and more from top rated instructors in beautiful San Diego.
-The Digital Media Academy Summer Camp at UCSD offers students this in a unique, one of a kind learning experience!
-Read more
+Create robots, 3D models, film animation, video games, and more using technology in beautiful San Diego.
+The Digital Media Academy Summer Camp at UCSD offers students this in a unique, one of a kind learning experience.

 Summer is fast approaching and in sunny Los Angeles that means more time to do the things your kids love.
 Digital Media Academy courses at UCLA provide the perfect mixture of fun and education!
 Families looking for a summer sleepaway residential camp in California love the University of California (UCLA) American summer camp experience!